Nankivell -- information about the name and variants

 from where her essential humanitarian work was carried out at a time

-when Greece was in poverty and could not help financially: read her
+when Greece was in poverty and could not help the Greek refugees financially:- do read her

 biographical book "Blue Ribbons Bitter Bread"

-Another famous Nankivell is Reginald Nankivell (1898–1977) born and educated in New Zealand.
-As a young man with some money he came to England in 1919, to join in 1925 the newly-formed Redfern Art Gallery, taking it over in 1931 and he made good money as an art dealer.
+Another famous Nankivell is Reginald Nankivell (1898–1977) - also known as Sir Rex Charembac Nan Kivell born and educated in New Zealand, the illegitimate son of Alice Nankivell, brought up by his grandparents George & Annie Nankivell.
+As a young man with some money he came to England in 1919 to join - in 1925 - the newly-formed Redfern Art Gallery, taking it over in 1931, and he made good money as an art dealer.
 He collected books, periodicals, maps, paintings, prints artefacts etc from 1770 to 1900 mainly about the Australia, New Zealand and Pacific Ocean region including the early history of Australian colonisation.
 He donated and sold about 5000 items to the Australian National Library, for which he was knighted.
 He evolved his name to Sir Rex de Charembac Nan Kivell KCMG seeing himself as very European.
 He also made significant donations to the relevant New Zealand archive.

 6 Kymer Gardens